-2. Assessing Stock Status at the Clinic Level - Individual Exercise- 35 minutes

-Tell the students that they will now do an exercise where they will assess the stock status for several contraceptives in a clinic.
-The task is to practice determining AMC and MOS for each of the previous three months using available data.
+2. Assessing Stock Status at the Clinic Level - Individual Exercise- 35 minutes is to practice determining AMC and MOS for each of the previous three months using available data.
 Tell students that they will need several pages in their Workbook for this next exercise.
 They should open up their Student Workbook to: Assessing Stock Status At Clinic Level Exercise 1 and on the following pages they will find documents titled Inventory Control Cards for Microgynon and: Table A and Daily Activity Registers (DARs).
 Write these three documents on the board with their associated page numbers so students know what to look for.
 The goal of Exercise 1 is to calculate the number of months of stock on hand for all months for Microgynon.
 Students will complete the gray sections of the table on the first page of the exercise.